ADMAntwerp/SHAPnarrative-metrics/README.md

 source venv/bin/activate
 ```

-Install your package in editable mode (required step for paths to work):
+The main code is written as a package (although only meant for this research paper).
+Install the package in editable mode (required step for paths to work):

 ```python
 pip install -e .